-I’m going to hurt your feelings and it’s going to upset you, but Walter Benjamin did not say what you think he said, nor what they said about him, nor what we learned in school.
-It is hard to believe we held illusions as articles of faith for decades, but then think of medieval monks in flea-ridden cassocks who counted angels dancing on the head of a pin.
-We’re not that far ahead, we also hold political beliefs that look plausible at the moment but seriously need corrections on the basis of fact.
+I’m going to hurt your feelings and it’s going to upset you, but Walter Benjamin did not say what you think he said, or what they said about him, or what we learned in school.

-Walter Benjamin's thesis promotes the Marxist belief that all we can ask of art is to reproduce reality.
+Walter Benjamin's thesis insists that all we can ask of art is to reproduce reality.
 He writes that authorship, creativity, and aesthetics are outmoded Fascist concepts, and the only valid art is that made by the working class for political use.
 Benjamin is himself writing propaganda without concern for accuracy.
 He shares flawed assumptions, fact and fiction twisted to fit political theory; the reductions, contradictions, and leaps of faith are obvious.

 Benjamin rejected aesthetics whereas science shows that beauty and its complex differentiations are crucial for mental health.
 In the 1970s Abraham Moles and Frieder Nake analyzed links between beauty, information processing, and information theory.
-Physicist Paul Dirac is quoted saying "if one is working from the point of view of getting beauty in one's equations, and if one has really a sound insight, one is on a sure line of progress".
-Denis Dutton was a philosophy professor and the editor of Arts & Letters Daily.
-In his book and Ted Talk called The Art Instinct, he suggested that humans are hard-wired to seek beauty.
-"There is evidence that perceptions of beauty are evolutionarily determined, that things, aspects of people and landscapes considered beautiful are typically found in situations likely to give enhanced survival of the perceiving human's genes."
+Physicist Paul Dirac said that if one works at getting beauty in one's equations one is on a sure line of progress.
+Denis Dutton was a philosophy professor whose book and Ted Talk called The Art Instinct, suggested that aesthetics were a vital part of human evolution.

 One communist writer who later left the party disillusioned was Arthur Koestler.
 In "The God That Failed" and "The Invisible Writing" he described the logical contradictions and resulting sacrificium intellectus that Communist writers suffered.
 The resulting emotional damage may well explain Benjamin's catastrophic failure of morale and his subsequent suicide in a moment of crisis.